aaronbloomfield/dada/hws/hw3-tricky.md

 Terminate application.
 ```

 Note: add the second line *exactly* as is, as the auto-grading scripts will be looking for that line.
-If you add extra spaces, speling mistakes, different punctionation, etc., you will lose points!
+If you add extra spaces, spelling mistakes, different punctuation, etc., you will lose points!

 You will use the "tricky jump" method of infection.
 The push version is probably the easiest to use, but you may use any technique.
 To simplify this assignment: